Bashir76/amirkano-frontend-projects/caesars-cipher /README.md

 - The Cipher most moved the shift declaration into the startEncryption function

-- The Cipher should incrementing the encryptedMessage string inside our loop by the value returned by the shiftLetter function
+- The Cipher should incrementing the encryptedMessage string insidr loop by the value returned by the shiftLetter function.

 - The Cipher should defined shiftLetter function.